activeadmin/activeadmin/README.md

 ## Goals

-1. Allow developers to quickly create gorgeous administration interfaces __(Not Just CRUD)__
+1. Enable developers to quickly create good-looking administration interfaces.
 2. Build a DSL for developers and an interface for businesses.
-3. Ensure that developers can easily customize every nook and cranny of the interface.
+3. Ensure that developers can easily customize every nook and cranny.
-4. Build common interfaces as shareable gems so that the entire community benefits.

 ## Getting started